The Mouse and Honey Plant

 - Mulch around the plant to suppress weeds and retain some moisture.

-- Pruning is not generally required although the foliage can be pruned around the lower edges to lift the plant a little above ground level.
+Other than the removal of any dead or damaged wood pruning is not generally required.
+Foliage can be pruned around the lower edges to lift the plant a little above ground level if desired..

 It is not widely offered for sale.